Canon 6D vs M100

-The Canon EOS 6D and the Canon EOS M100 are two digital cameras that were announced, respectively, in September 2012 and August 2017.
+The Canon EOS 6D and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in September 2012 and August 2017.
 The 6D is a DSLR, while the M100 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (6D) and an APS-C (M100) sensor.
-The 6D has a resolution of 20 megapixel, whereas the M100 provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 6D has a resolution of 20 megapixels, whereas the M100 provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Canon M100.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (55 percent) than the Canon 6D.
 Moreover, the M100 is substantially lighter (61 percent) than the 6D.
 It is worth mentioning in this context that the 6D is splash and dust resistant, while the M100 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.